 I sometimes check the pages I’ve liked on Facebook and a few days ago I was reminded of an Australian politician I’d given support to a number of months ago.
 I only half remember she got a huge amount of shit for coming out against the transagenda and I know for sure it was that reason alone I ended up liking her page.
 So, I had a quick look on her timeline and within about three seconds I was fucking horrified; clearly a pro-lifer and very much anti-abortion.
 I was mortified.
 I unliked the page and remembered I needed to finish this post.
 I’ve done other shit too; liked tweets by people I wouldn’t want to stand next in the supermarket never mind share a platform with.
 I’ve probably shared posts by others I wouldn’t endorse too.

 Personally, I’m not going to throw support behind any woman if she’s undermining effort elsewhere to secure or protect the rights of a group of marginalised women.
 Those of us accused of being purists have our reasons for not wanting to give solidarity on the basis of sex alone.
 Institutional racism will probably always be an issue to some degree, as will homophobia.
 The insidious nature of prejudice needs to be fought out in the open as often as it arises.
-It is unfortunate the last ten years of identity politics have weakened the power of the words such as racist and homophobe.
+It is unfortunate the last ten years of identity politics have weakened the power of words such as racist and homophobe.
 Words which have been misused and abused to the point many are now immune to their effects.
 The fact the word lesbophobia is so rarely used is revealing in itself – it kinda says society as a whole doesn’t even want to acknowledge women are separate from men.
 I mean, fucking hell, the word transphobe is already well-established and lesbophobia still barely gets an airing.
-But then transphobia is another one of those which predominantly describes the menz. . .
-However, I do want to point out that if you’re a black woman or a lesbian and being thrown under that bus there’s a fucking good chance I’m right there beside you as a single-parent on benefits despite the whiteness of my skin or the heteronormative relationships I’ve had.
+But then transphobia is one of those words that is predominantly used when the wants and desires of the menz are being blocked.
+I do want to point out that if you’re a black woman or a lesbian and being thrown under that bus there’s a fucking good chance I’m right there beside you as a single-parent on benefits despite the whiteness of my skin or the heteronormative relationships I’ve had.

 Moving forward and trying to be productive